William C. Shiel Jr., MD, FACP, FACR

 Ibandronate (Boniva) is a bisphosphonate for prevention and treatment of postmenopausal osteoporosis.
 It is available in formulations for both daily and monthly oral use as well as for intravenous use every three months.

 Zoledronate (Reclast) is a unique intravenous bisphosphonate antiresorptive medication that is given once every year.
-This formulation seems to have very good ability to strengthen bones and prevent fractures of both spinal and non-spinal bones.
+This formulation seems to have very good ability to strengthen bones and prevent fractures of both spinal and nonspinal bones.
 The convenience of once-a-year dosing is obvious.
 As with all bisphosphonates, patients taking Reclast must be taking adequate calcium and vitamin D prior to and after infusion of the medication for optimal results.
 Generally, patients are given acetaminophen (Tylenol) the day of the infusion and for several days afterward to prevent occasional minor muscle and joint aches.
 The infusion lasts approximately 20-30 minutes.
 Reclast is used to treat and prevent osteoporosis in postmenopausal women and increases bone mass in men with osteoporosis.
 Reclast is also used to treat and prevent steroid-induced osteoporosis (glucocorticoid-induced osteoporosis).
 Reclast reduces risk of fractures after a low-trauma hip fracture.
-Reclast should not be used during or prior to pregnancy.
+Reclast should not be used in patients who have had avascular necrosis or during/prior to pregnancy.

 Selective estrogen receptor modulators (SERMs)